Mount Fuji Trip from Tokyo | How to Best Get There

-Keep reading to learn about the best ways to reach Mt.
-Fuji from Tokyo, and discover the best method for YOU!🫵
+Keep reading to learn the best ways to reach Mount Fuji from Tokyo, plus the top activities around Fuji, travel tips, and answers to the most frequently asked questions!👇

 Disclaimer: This post has affiliate links that can help me earn a small commission, at no extra cost to you.
 If you click through and buy with these links, thank you in advance for the extra support.💖😊

-4 Ways to Get to Mount Fuji from Tokyo
+4 Best Ways to Get to Mount Fuji from Tokyo

 1. By Bus: Most Efficient Way to Get to Mount Fuji from Tokyo